-In this paper I examine the path that education in Ghana has taken in the last 50 years for significant milestones, achievements and challenges in relation to nation building and socioeconomic development, but also in respect of how it has improved access for all.
+In this paper I examine the path that education in Ghana has taken in the last fifty years for significant milestones, achievements and challenges in relation to nation building and socioeconomic development.
 I begin by mapping out the vision of education at the time of independence and discuss the new policies and choices that were made.
 Next, I highlight the changes in the late 60s to the period from the 1970s to the mid 1980s when education went into sharp decline, and the issues which informed its revival.
 From 2000, a newly elected government initiated a review of education reforms in the country.
 This review introduced the latest round of educational changes.
 I shall highlight the content of these reforms and their potential to contribute to Ghana's aspiration to become a middle-level income by 2020.
 In the paper, I offer a critique of the progress and challenges of education a major contributor to its development aspirations.
-Although, this paper focuses on Ghana, there are obviously some implications and messages for other countries in sub-Sahara Africa since many of them have shared similar aspirations as Ghana.
+Although, this paper focuses on Ghana, there are obviously some implications and messages for countries in sub-Sahara Africa since many of them have shared similar aspirations as Ghana.